Andrew-S-Rosen/mof_screen/README.md

 2. Install the most recent version of Pymatgen (e.g. via `pip install pymatgen`).

-3. Install my custom branch of ASE (denoted rASE) at this link or patch `vasp.py` in `ase/ase/calculators/vasp/vasp.py` using the ``vasp.py` script located in the PyMOFScreen repository.
-The required modification adds support for checking if a VASP job has failed due to SCF convergence issues (via `atoms.calc.scf_converged`) or if it has reached the maximum number of ionic steps (via `atoms.calc.nsw_converged`).
+3. Install my custom branch of ASE (denoted rASE) at [this link](https://github.com/arosen93/rASE) or patch `vasp.py` in `ase/ase/calculators/vasp/vasp.py` using the `vasp.py` script located in the PyMOFScreen repository.
+The required modification adds support for checking if a VASP job has failed due to SCF convergence issues (via `atoms.calc.scf_converged`) and if it has reached the maximum number of ionic steps (via `atoms.calc.nsw_converged`).

 4. VASP must be installed on your compute cluster and must be compiled with [VTSTools](http://theory.cm.utexas.edu/vtsttools/index.html).
+If you're running transition state calculations, make sure that VTST is version 3.2 or higher to ensure [proper writing of the MODECAR file](http://theory.cm.utexas.edu/forum/viewtopic.php?f=2&t=2757&sid=65cf5bbeb77e5427901679507bb75450) in the dimer method.

 5. Follow the `compute_environ` instructions below to set up PyMOFScreen to run on your compute environment.